Course Descriptions

 • Dance II: This course is designed for dancers who have had previous training in dance.
 Students will investigate many styles of dance including jazz, ballet, modern, hip-hop, and contemporary.
 Students will continue to develop their technique, cardiovascular endurance, flexibility and coordination.
 Students will learn the tools of choreography and compose their own dance with a group of their peers.
 Students will learn performance techniques and have the opportunity to perform in a concert at the end of the semester.
 This is a semester course.
 Placement class required.

 • Hip Hop: Do you find yourself bobbing your head or tapping your toe when you hear music?
-If so, this semester elective course is right up your alley.
-We will explore this amazing street style of dance, both it’s culture and basic movements.
-You will also have the opportunity to contribute some of your own choreography into one of the group routines.
-The semester will end with a school assembly performance as well as a 2-night dance concert for your friends and family.
-This is a performance-based elective and daily active participation and dance concert participation is required.
+If so, this semester’s elective course is right up your alley.
+We will explore this amazing street style of dance, both its culture and basic movements.
+You will also have the opportunity to choreograph in small and large groups!
+The semester will end with a winter showcase performance- a one-night amazing concert for your friends and family.
+This is a performance-based elective and daily active participation and dance concert participation are required.
 No previous dance experience is needed ~ both girls and boys are welcome.
 The more the merrier!
 Just Dance!
 (A nominal costuming fee may be required.)

 Economic Survival: Are you curious about money?
 Are you interested in what kinds of decisions adults make regarding finances?
 This is a financial literacy course where students will learn basic economic principles along with real world financial concepts.
 We will discuss careers, the cost of college, budgets, the stock market, checkbooks, debit cards, credit cards, retirement, mortgages, rent, utilities, insurance, and more.
 This is a semester course.